 1. Gather equipment

 Rationale: It ensures that you have everything necessary to render colostomy care.
-Ensure that you have all the materials that you need based on the type of colostomy your patient has.
+Ensure that you have all the materials you need based on the type of colostomy your patient has.

 2. Encourage patients to look at the stoma

 Rationale: This encourages participation in stoma care.
 A drastic change in self-physical perception may occur in patients.
 Keep an open mind and maintain therapeutic communication at all times.
 Engage the patient in care but do not pressure them.